orizens/orizens.com/src/pages/blog/2016-01-01-from-angular-es5-directive-to-angular-es2015-component.md

 </section>
 ```

-Eventually, I also moved the relevant css/less rules to the &#8220;now-playlist.less" file.
+Eventually, I also moved the relevant css/less rules to the "now-playlist.less" file.

-### Usage of &#8220;Now Playlist" In A Broader Context
+### Usage of "Now Playlist" In A Broader Context

 Finally, the area that contains the now-playlist and 2 other components, has been also refactored in the same way-

   * a small toolbar for filtering the playlist, clearing the tracks and save the playlist
   * a form component for typing a name to save the playlist to the current signed-in youtube's user

-This is the smart component &#8220;**now-playing**" html template code (I still have work to do - this ng-if expression should be changed):
+This is the smart component "**now-playing**" html template code (I still have work to do - this ng-if expression should be changed):

 ```typescript
 <div class="sidebar-pane">